Linuxsmurfen/K8s-mini-cluster/README.md

 - [X] DHCP range

 ### Bootstrap
-Set everything up using PXE and Ansible
+Setup the OS using PXE boot
-- [ ] Baremetal provisioning using PXE boot
+- [ ] Baremetal provisioning

+### K8s install
+Configure the OS and install Kubernetes using Ansible
 - [ ] Kubernetes installation using Kubeadm
 - [ ] Network setup with Calico
 - [ ] GitOps using Flux and SOPS